 More than a century old, the Converse Chuck Taylor All Star was the on-court shoe worn by early NBA legends.
 It made its debut in 1917 under the All Star name, which would change later with the addition of Chuck Taylor, a former pro baller who would go on to work for Converse as a salesman of the shoes.

-Years after switching brands from Adidas to Nike, the Swoosh created one of the best basketball shoes ever for NBA star Kobe Bryant that would become a classic.
+Years after switching brands from Adidas, Nike Basketball created one of the best shoes ever for NBA star Kobe Bryant that would become a classic.
 The Zoom Kobe 1 was introduced in 2005 and years later hit the market again in Protro form, boasting the same aesthetics but with updated Nike tech.

 For a brand with strong tennis heritage, Fila’s basketball range in the 1990s was stellar.
 And its Grant Hill 2, years later named the 96, was its best silhouette, a model largely considered one of the best basketball shoes of all time.
 The simple design aesthetics and patent leather on the upper made the second signature look for NBA legend Grant Hill a hit.

 Reebok Shaq Attaq

 Big men in basketball typically don’t move shoes in retail, but consumers loved the early looks for NBA icon Shaquille O’Neal — especially the Shaq Attaq, released in 1992.
 And that same passion was alive and well 25 years later when Reebok brought back the Judy Close-designed shoe to retail.

 Ewing Athletics 33 Hi